Makuake Advent Calendar 2022の記事の7日目です!

 - Hold

-- On hold.
-Handle with caution.
-Requires investigation.
+- Caution.
+Handle with care.
+Needs investigation.

 - Trial

 - Worth adopting.
-In trial phase.
+In testing phase.

 - Assess